Frequently Asked Questions

 10. Is there a form I should use for my complaint?

 No, there is no special form.
-Simply write a letter to the Board identifying the judge and stating what the judge did that you believe consitutes misconduct.
+Simply write a letter to the Board identifying the judge and stating what the judge did that you believe constitutes misconduct.
 Usually one or two pages should be enough.
 The complaint should be sent by U.S. mail, not e-mail.
+You may also file an online complaint.
 See Directions for Filing a Complaint.

 11. Can I make a complaint by telephone or in person?

-Generally, no. Complaints must be submitted in writing by U.S. mail, unless you are unable to do so because of a disability or other reason.
+Generally, no. Complaints must be submitted in writing by U.S. mail or online, unless you are unable to do so because of a disability or other reason.
 See Accommodation for Disabilities and Language.